-Creating a new Active Directory account
+Creating a New Active Directory Account

-If Access Manager did not find a potential match in Active Directory, you must determine whether the pending import group or user should be mapped to an existing Active Directory account or requires a new Active Directory account, right-click the pending group or user, then select the Create new option to open the wizard for creating a new Active Directory group or a new Active Directory user.
+If Access Manager did not find a potential match in Active Directory, you must determine whether the pending import group or user should be mapped to an existing Active Directory account or requires a new Active Directory account.
+If the pending group or user requires a new Active Directory account, right-click the pending group or user, then select the Create new option to open the wizard for creating a new Active Directory group or a new Active Directory user.